 The hike down the road took several hours, and I was pretty happy to finally see the parking lot with our car in it.
 The trip had been challenging and amazing, with gorgeous scenery along most of the way.

-Here is a LINK to a Google Earth track of our trip from Tamarack Lodge to the top of Tioga Pass. (right click on the LINK, and select “save link as”)
+I can’t seem to figure out how to put in a downloadable link to a Google Earth track of our trip from Tamarack Lodge to the top of Tioga Pass.
+However, if you contact me, I’d be happy to e-mail you the KML file.

 List of gear I brought on the trip:

 Craft boxer briefs with wind panel

 Patagonia Piton Hoody

 Mountain Hardwear Quasar pullover

 Brooks Range down hoodie